 The bridge is a simple two span Pratt Through Truss, with vertical endposts at the middle of the structure.
 Each span consists of a pair of 6 panel, pin connected trusses with a lattice style bracing.

 Overall, the bridge has seen no severe corrosion and retains an excellent integrity.
-This may be due to the fact that it is actually constructed of Wrought Iron, once again putting this truss in the ca. 1880 range.
+This may be due to the fact that it is actually constructed of Wrought Iron.

 |Downstream||DM&E Cedar River Bridge (Austin)|